llh1/cyf-react-todolist/README.md

 # CYF React Todo List

-### Step 2: Delete a todo item
+### Step 3: Mark a todo item as completed

+- By default, when adding a new item, the status is not complete.
-- We introduce here a new `TodoItem` component to put all the logic associated with a single todo item.
-This `TodoItem` component is used by the `TodoList` component.
+- We record the completed status as a new property `completed` when adding a new todo item.
+- When passing props to the `TodoItem` component, we want to pass everything contained in the `item` variable, a shorter syntax than passing explicitly each prop is to use  `{...item}`.
-- To delete a todo item, we need to have a way to identify uniquely each todo item.
-For this purpose, we add a new package `shortid` to generate a unique id for each todo item.
+- Like for deleting a todo item, we use the `id` to identify which item we want to mark as completed.
-- The state `todoItems` is now changed to be an array of JS object.
-Each object has 2 properties: `id` which is a unique identifier for each todo item, `title` which is the value of the todo item.

 ### How to use this repo?
 The implementation of this todo list project is spread across several branches to show the progression of the code.